 Two Old Dogs

-This companion label (originally called the EII label) was a second label started by Herb and Jennifer Lamb and was created as a tribute to both Herb and two of their vineyard dogs (all now deceased).
-Herb and Jennifer operated produced wines bottled under Herb Lamb Vineyards from 1997 through 2016.
-Jennifer continues to own the property and sells the grapes.
+This companion label (originally called EII) was a second label started by Herb and Jennifer Lamb and was created as a tribute to both Herb and two of their vineyard dogs (all now deceased).
+The name of this wine brand always makes us think of the wonderful Tom T Hall song, Old Dogs, Children and Watermelon Wine.
+Herb and Jennifer produced wines bottled under Herb Lamb Vineyards from 1997 through 2016.
+Jennifer continues to own their original property just below Howell Mountain; every year, she sells the grapes to other wine producers.

 The original labels featured a likeness of Herb smoking one of his cigars with one of his old dogs lounging next to him.
 This label has since transitioned into a more contemporary visual.
 JACK Wines acquired this label from Jennifer.
-As of our latest update to this review, three wines are produced under Two Old Dogs: a three-varietal California rosé, a Napa Valley Cabernet Sauvignon and a Sauvignon Blanc, sourced primarily from Yountville.
+As of our latest update to this review, at least four wines are produced under Two Old Dogs: a three-varietal California rosé, a Pinot Noir from Sonoma County, a Napa Valley Cabernet Sauvignon and a Sauvignon Blanc, sourced primarily from Yountville.
 Yountville is one of the valley’s “sweet” spots for growing Sauvignon Blanc.

 The 2016 Two Old Dogs Sauvignon Blanc was sourced from the Mello Vineyard in Yountville.
 This bottling is medium golden in the glass; the bouquet offers aromas of young pine shoot tips, lemongrass, lemon, melon, haystack, pineapple, bruised apple and ripe pear.
 The palate is fruity, crisp and delivers plenty of flavor.
 It shows notes of tangerine, melon, pineapple, Golden Delicious apple, lanolin, yellow peach and dried stone fruits including apricot.
 The finish is richly flavored and anchored by a zesty acidity.
 We tried this wine 6 years post vintage and it was showing quite well, not surprising considering its vineyard site and the fact this wine was built on great fruit and accompanying acidity.